 Interra Systems’ new ORION 2110 Probe supports SMPTE ST 2110, simplifying IP monitoring.

-Interra Systems, a provider of content QC, monitoring, and analysis solutions to the digital media industry, announced the ORION 2110 Probe for IP-based media workflows.
-The new platform supports the SMPTE ST 2110 standard, providing broadcasters with a future-proof, end-to-end monitoring solution for assuring exceptional video quality in an IP distribution environment.
+ORION 2110 supports the SMPTE ST 2110 standard, providing broadcasters with a future-proof, end-to-end monitoring solution for ensuring exceptional video quality in an IP distribution environment.

 You might also like...

 One cannot get very far with electricity without the topic of batteries arising.
 Broadcasters in particular have become heavily dependent on batteries to power portable equipment such as cameras and lights.